Donald Trump Thanks Elizabeth Warren & Urges ‘Bernie People’ To Join Republicans After Sanders Drops Out

 “If not for her, Bernie would have won almost every state on Super Tuesday!
 This ended just like the Democrats & the DNC wanted, same as the Crooked Hillary fiasco.
 The Bernie people should come to the Republican Party, TRADE!”
 Trump said on Twitter.

-Trump also followed Bernie’s announcement that he would remain on the ballot to collect delegates that he will use in the Democratic Convention by asking in a tweet, “What’s that all about?”
+Trump also followed the tweet with a reaction to Sanders’ announcement that he would remain on the ballot to collect delegates that he will use in the Democratic Convention, asking, “What’s that all about?”

+Throughout the Democratic nomination process, trump has regularly used Twitter to give his opinion on events.
+He regularly accused the Democratic National Committee of being opposed to the nomination of Sanders, who Trump refers to as “Crazy Bernie,” in favor of the man he calls “Sleepy Joe” Biden.

+….for the more traditional, but not very bright, Sleepy Joe Biden.
+Here we go again Bernie, but this time please show a little more anger and indignation when you get screwed!